Lawn Care & Landscape Blog

 When retaining walls are installed, they can raise planting beds and help to prevent soil from eroding away in a rainstorm.
 They can also help level out hills on your property to create usable space where grass and other plants can begin to grow.
 By adding matching seating walls, you can create seating in your outdoor living space for friends and family to enjoy the outdoors at any time.

 Many driveways look generic because they’re made from plain concrete or pavement.
 With a decorative driveway that is made from concrete pavers or brick, your property can stand out among the others in your neighborhood.
-At Buffalo Lawn & Landscape, we can install a decorative driveway that matches the...
+At Buffalo Lawn & Pest Control, we can install a decorative driveway that matches the...

 There is a lot that goes into getting your lawn ready for the high-traffic months of spring and summer in Buffalo, Lancaster, East Amherst, NY and the surrounding areas.
 To withstand all the activity between mowing, kids running around, and entertaining guests, your grass needs to be fortified with various things like fertilizer, weed control, and insect control.

 Getting your lawn ready for the year is a big task that involves many aspects but one of the most important things you can do in the spring is to fertilize your lawn.

 Your lawn needs three essential nutrients to thrive: nitrogen, phosphorus, and potassium.
 Each nutrient fosters different things within your grass.
 Nitrogen is used all year long because it helps produce chlorophyll, which is needed for maximum photosynthesis.
 Phosphorus helps roots grow strong, so it’s used for new grass mostly.
 Potassium helps plants retain water as well as other nutrients.